austinlparker/deserted-island-devops/content/about.md

 {{< tweet 1252987847809937408 >}}

-## This is right up my alley!

-If you're interested in this, please [tweet at me](http://twitter.com/austinlparker) to let me know.
-You can also register for the event [here](https://tinyletter.com/DesertedIslandDevOps)!

-## When is this happening?

-We'll go live on April 30th, 2020 at around 10 AM Eastern Time.
-The event will run until around 4 PM Eastern Time.
-There _will_ be a recording of the event, if you can't make it live.

-## I can't attend live, will the event be recorded?

-Yes!
-The event will be recorded and posted for you to watch on-demand.

-## How can I participate in Q&A and chat with other attendees?

-Please check the [message archive](https://tinyletter.com/DesertedIslandDevOps/archive) for an invite URL to our Discord.
-We'll also use this for important day-of notifications, so be sure to join!
+## FAQ

+* If I'm just watching, do I need a Switch?

+You don't need a Switch or Animal Crossing in order to view and participate in the event!
+Tune into the stream when it's live and join the Discord server to chat with other attendees!

+* Are the sessions recorded?

+Yes, we'll be recording and posting everything to YouTube after the event.

+* Will there be closed captioning?

+Yes, closed captioning will be available.

+* Do I need to register?

+Registration isn't required, but it's recommended.
+Sign up [here](/registration) so we can send you emails.

-## Accessibility and Code of Conduct
+## Code of Conduct

-Closed captioning provided by [White Coat Captioning](https://whitecoatcaptioning.com/), proudly sponsored by [Lightstep](https://lightstep.com/).
 Please find our [Code of Conduct](/coc) here.

 ## Acknowledgements